 Reasons to Love Oysters

-Not only do oysters taste good, they are good for you.
-Loaded with vitamins and nutrients, oysters are filled with vitamin B12, vitamin A and C, and good fats, iron, zinc, calcium, magnesium and protein.
+Not only do oysters taste good, but they are also good for you.
+Loaded with vitamins and nutrients, oysters are filled with vitamin B12, vitamin A and C, and good fats, iron, zinc, calcium, magnesium, and protein.
 Even better news, some of the best tasting oysters in the world are found off the coast of Maine.
 Locally sourced, responsibly harvested Maine oysters ensure sustainability, too.

 A variety of the Atlantic Oyster, Maine oysters are found along its jagged coastline.
 With its distinct characteristics and taste, these oysters are smaller, but packed with meat, exceptionally flavorful, smack of brine, and offer a long-lasting pleasant, herbal aftertaste.
 The key to properly shucking one is to free the meat (the oyster’s muscle) from its shell, but spilling the least amount possible of the briny liquid found inside the shell.
 That liquid, the oyster liquor, is the oyster’s juice that keeps the muscle alive when it’s out of water and also adds to its flavor.

 - To prepare, first, wash and scrub the oysters thoroughly in cold water.
 Put them on a plate, cover with a towel, and place in the fridge until ready to shuck.
 Never place oysters directly on ice or in cold water before shucking.
 It can kill them.

 - Next, pick your shucking tool.
 You will need a flat-edged device to pry the oyster open—an oyster knife would be nice, but a table knife or even flat head screwdriver will get the job done.
 After that, you’ll need an oyster glove to wear.
 An oven mitt or thick kitchen towel will do the trick, too.
 The protection is advised for shucking to prevent cuts, both the oyster shell and knife have very sharp edges.